aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/ram-upgrade/README.md

 ---

 ## Context
-- This project covers a standard IT support task involving hardware upgrade, system validation, and documentation.
+- This project covers an IT support task involving a RAM upgrade, system validation, and documentation.
 - It demonstrates practical execution and structured problem-solving in an IT support environment.